wip-abramson/playground-ansible/README.md

 # playground-ansible

-Ansible playbook to provision playground for PyDentity
+Ansible playbook to provision playground for the [aries-juypter-playground](https://github.com/wip-abramson/aries-jupyter-playground).
+Currently configured for the Hyperledger Global Forum demo.

 ### Requirements